-If you are 12 or older, you can book a COVID-19 vaccine appointment beginning May 31st.
+If you were born in 2009 or older, you can book a COVID-19 vaccine appointment.
 Also, watch out for pop-up clinics in your community.
 At the clinic, the health care provider will talk to you about the purpose of the vaccine, the risks and benefits, and answer any questions you have.
 If your parents, adult family members and/or caregivers have not received the COVID-19 vaccine yet, they can also book an appointment or go to the clinic with you.
 This is the best way to ensure that your family is protected against COVID-19.

 Find your local public health unit here.